HondaChan14/TailwindCSS-DaisyUI-EJS-Template/README.md

       (Doing this will link your src/style.css and create a public/style.css with TailwindCSS elements autocreated ) Basically the Nodemon of Tailwind/DaisyUI.
 Watch at the end means that you only have to run it the one time and then every time you save a file it rebuilds the CSS and you don't have to keep restarting it

-8.Run Both Nodemon and TailwindCSS-DaisyUI
+6. Run Both Nodemon and TailwindCSS-DaisyUI

 ```js
 npm run dev in one Terminal for Nodemon